jnozzi/cocoadev.com/SiteContent/General/CoreDataNewTigerVersion.markdown

-I have been REALLY trying to learn bindings by following [[CoreData]] documentation and the sample code provided by Apple.
+I have been REALLY trying to learn bindings by following General/CoreData documentation and the sample code provided by Apple.

-Last night I upgraded to Tiger 10.4.3 which notes some improvements to [[CoreData]].
+Last night I upgraded to Tiger 10.4.3 which notes some improvements to General/CoreData.

-This morning [[CoreDataRecipes]] no longer works correctly.
+This morning General/CoreDataRecipes no longer works correctly.

 To be sure I re-downloaded the sample code and sure 'nuf no longer works...
 The Groups rule specification pop-up do not populate - specifically the operator values.